Same Thing, Different Places By D.I. Jolly

 Frank looked at his girlfriend and wondered who had gotten that line stuck in her head.
 It wasn’t the first time he’d had it screamed at him, but after everything they’d been through he felt that it should be the last.

-His words hit her like a slap in the face and seemed to knock the wind out of her, and seeing it he almost felt bad for her, but then didn’t.
+His words hit like a slap in the face and seemed to knock the wind out of her.
+Seeing it, he almost felt bad for her, but then didn’t.

 “Everyone is a unique and special flower, but what does that even mean?
 What difference does that make?”

 For a moment he thought about saying more but realised there was more impact in letting her face the questions alone, and so he waited, watching her open and close her mouth a few times trying to remember how to speak.